Click here for a printable version of this page.

 School performance grades ranging from A through F are assigned to individual schools each year based on a two-part formula made up of a school’s achievement score and a school’s growth score.
 The majority (80%) of the grade comes from the achievement score and 20% comes from the growth score.

-Achievement scores are produced mostly from student results on end-of-grade (EOG) and end-of-course (EOC) assessments and their related NCEXTEND1 alternate assessment versions.
+Achievement scores are produced mostly from student results on end-of-grade (EOG) and end-of-course (EOC) tests and their related NCEXTEND1 alternate assessment versions.
 Table 1 specifics the elements in the achievement and growth scores that make up each overall school performance grade.

 Table 1.
 School Performance Grade Indicators